bitcoin-balancer/api/README.md

-# Balancer API
+# `api`

-The Balancer API is a user-friendly RESTful interface designed to simplify the implementation of Value Averaging Strategies on any Bitcoin Spot Market.
+The `api` is a user-friendly RESTful interface designed to simplify the implementation of Value Averaging Strategies on any Bitcoin Spot Market.
 Its intuitive design and powerful features empower you to:

 * **Automate Your Investment Strategy:**  Execute Value Averaging trades automatically, freeing you from manual execution and market timing concerns.
 * **Adapt to Any Market:**  Seamlessly deploy your Value Averaging Strategy across multiple Bitcoin Spot Markets, providing flexibility and adaptability.